UAFS Fall Return To Campus Plan

-Close Contact: For COVID-19, close contact is defined as someone who was within 6 feet of an infected person for at least 15 minutes starting from 2 days before illness onset (or, for asymptomatic patients, 2 days prior to specimen collection) until the time the patient is isolated.
+Close Contact: For COVID-19, close contact is defined as someone who was within 6 feet of an infected person for at least 15 minutes starting from 2 days before illness onset (or, for asymptomatic patients, 2 days before specimen collection) until the time the patient is isolated.

 Contact Tracing: Identifying and monitoring people who may have come into contact with an infectious person.
 In the case of COVID-19, monitoring usually involves self-quarantine as an effort to control the spread of disease.

-Disinfecting Wipe/Cleaner: For disinfection, most common EPA-registered household disinfectants and disinfectant wipes should be effective.
-A list of products that are EPA-approved for use against the virus that causes COVID-19 is available here.
+Disinfecting Wipe/Cleaner: For disinfection, the most common EPA-registered household disinfectants and disinfectant wipes should be effective.
+A list of products that are EPA approved for use against the virus that causes COVID-19 is available here.

 Mandatory: Actions required by all or of certain, defined parties.
 Failure to comply with mandatory procedures will result in disciplinary action for employees and students at UAFS and possible fines.